edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

     }
     ```

-See the [App Service Template](https://github.com/edgexfoundry/app-functions-sdk-go/blob/{{version}}/app-service-template/main.go#L74-L98) for a complete example of using Structured Custom Configuration
+See the [App Service Template](https://github.com/edgexfoundry/app-functions-sdk-go/blob/{{version}}/app-service-template/main.go#L73-L97) for a complete example of using Structured Custom Configuration.

 ### ListenForCustomConfigChanges